rtCamp/Frappe-Manager/docs/concepts/runtimes.md

 fm create prodbench --runtime image --base-image repo:tag   # or create a bench directly on a pre-built image
 ```

-In that second form, `--base-image` names the release the bench is *born* on, not a permanent pin: only the repo half is persisted to the bench's top-level `image` key, while the tag half is recorded in `[deploy_state].current_tag` and rewritten by `fm switch` on every deploy.
+In that second form, `--base-image` names the release the bench is *born* on, not a permanent pin: only the repo half is persisted to the bench's top-level `image` key, while the tag half is recorded in `[deploy_state].current_image` and rewritten by `fm switch` on every deploy.

 A bake produces two images: the app image holds the code, the venv and the built assets, and the paired `<repo>-nginx` image holds those assets again for the bench's nginx to serve.
 The bench itself keeps only mutable data host-side: the site directory, `common_site_config.json`, `apps.txt`, logs and config.
 The database is never in an image; it stays on whichever server the bench uses, `global-db` or an external one.
 There is nothing to edit, and that's the point: